-4. Insert the card into the drive slot, connector end first with the double-walled notch on the left edge of the card.
+5. Insert the card into the drive slot, connector end first with the single-walled notch on the right edge of the card.

-5. Push the card into the slot until it fits firmly in the connector.
-The card will click or snap into place when seated correctly.
-The card must be all the way in before you can install the battery pack.
+6. Push the card into the drive slot until it fits firmly in the connector at the back of the drive slot.